Skip to content

 Please contact the following people for complaints:

-• Those related to farms, transport of animals, the mistreatment of livestock, animal carcasses and against licensed premises should contact us.
+• Those related to farms, transport of animals, the mistreatment of livestock, animal carcasses and against licensed premises should Contact Animal health.

 • Those related to the welfare of dogs and cats (outside of licensed premises), please contact the RSPCA.